fiboa/tutorials/cli-convert/README.md

-# Convert custom data with fiboa CLI
+# Converting custom data with fiboa CLI

 **Note:** This tutorial is also covered in a video:
 <https://www.youtube.com/watch?v=-SUDzug29Cg&list=PLENrKR4uOfvXH-bDf1ornXgO6NdEL25ZS&index=3>